Oshkosh (OSK)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Oshkosh’s EPS grew at a decent 8.2% compounded annual growth rate over the last five years, higher than its 5.4% annualized revenue growth.
+Oshkosh’s EPS grew at an astounding 17.6% compounded annual growth rate over the last five years, higher than its 8.6% annualized revenue growth.
 This tells us the company became more profitable on a per-share basis as it expanded.

-We can take a deeper look into Oshkosh’s earnings quality to better understand the drivers of its performance.
-As we mentioned earlier, Oshkosh’s operating margin declined this quarter but expanded by 1.7 percentage points over the last five years.
-Its share count also shrank by 5.5%, and these factors together are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
+Diving into the nuances of Oshkosh’s earnings can give us a better understanding of its performance.
+As we mentioned earlier, Oshkosh’s operating margin was flat this quarter but expanded by 1.8 percentage points over the last five years.
+On top of that, its share count shrank by 6.1%.
+These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
+Oshkosh Diluted Shares Outstanding

-For Oshkosh, its two-year annual EPS growth of 48.7% was higher than its five-year trend.
-This acceleration made it one of the faster-growing industrials companies in recent history.
+For Oshkosh, its two-year annual EPS growth of 11.6% was lower than its five-year trend.
+We still think its growth was good and hope it can accelerate in the future.

 9. Cash Is King